Bluebella - EU

 Written by - Bluebella

-It can be daunting to shop for lingerie and depending on how far along you are in your transition, and how comfortable you are with going into a store and being fitted, shopping online is often the easiest option.
+“It can be a daunting experience to shop for lingerie.
+Depending on how far along you are in your transition, and how comfortable you are with going into a store and being fitted, shopping online is often the easiest option,” says Goodall.

 Start with finding your size: